 The Performance Metrics analysis tab can help identify if the lock stall needs to be analyzed.
-The following steps illustrate how a lock stall can be analyzed starting in the Vitis analyzer.
+The following steps illustrate how a lock stall can be analyzed starting in the Vitis IDE.

 - Select the Trace view.

 - Select the Lock

 Stalls view.Tip: The Stalls view is available with the Trace view, Graph view, and Array view.Figure 1.
 Lock Stall in Trace ViewEach stall has the following information associated with it.

 - The lock stall is named LS_<NUM>.
 The number is unique across all types of stalls.
 The earlier the stall happens, the smaller the number.

 - Stalled Tile

 - The AI Engine tile where the stalled kernel is located.